Bobby Jaggers: Engineering career

 After retiring from professional wrestling, Bobby Jaggers studied civil engineering at Kansas City University and took classes at Butler County Community College.
 He worked as an engineering technician for the state of Kansas.
 By 2007, he became a road and bridge specialist for the Department of Homeland Security for Kansas.
 By the time of his death, he was working for the Federal Emergency Management Agency as a road and bridge specialist for disaster relief projects.

 Death

-Jaggers died on September 30, 2012 in Covington, Louisiana from renal failure after a prolonged period of ill health from Hepatitis C, which he had contracted while in the service in the Vietnam War.
+Jaggers died on September 30, 2012, in Covington, Louisiana, from renal failure after a prolonged period of ill health from Hepatitis C, which he had contracted while serving in the Vietnam War.
 He was buried in the Dunlap Cemetery with full military honors.